debug_traceBlockByHash - BNB Smart Chain

 Common Errors

-Invalid block hash: If the block hash provided is incorrect or not in the expected format, the method will fail to execute.
-Ensure that the block hash is a valid 32-byte hexadecimal string.
+Invalid Block Hash: If the block hash provided is incorrect or not found on the network, the method will return an error.
+Ensure that the block hash is valid and corresponds to a block on the BNB Smart Chain.

-The debug_traceBlockByHash JSON-RPC method is a powerful tool for developers working with the Binance Smart Chain (BSC), allowing them to trace the execution of all transactions within a specific block by its hash.
-This method provides in-depth insights into transaction processes, aiding in debugging and optimizing smart contract interactions on BSC.
-By utilizing debug_traceBlockByHash, developers can ensure more efficient and error-free blockchain applications.
+JSON-RPC method is a powerful tool for developers working with the BNB Smart Chain (BSC), allowing them to trace the execution of transactions within a specific block by its hash.
+By providing detailed insights into the block's execution, debug_traceBlockByHash

 Last updated